How to use this blog

 (Picture by Martin Weir Photography)

-The first thing to stress is that the legal procedures are very straightforward!
-However, the following points should help you through the process:
+As far as the legal procedure is concerned, the first thing to stress is that it's all very straightforward and the following points should help you through the process:

 How can we incorporate candle lighting into our ceremony?

 The lighting of candles is a lovely symbolic gesture to include in your ceremony.
-I usually suggest that you each light a candle near the start of the ceremony (to symbolise your separate lives before your marriage) and then light a third one after you have exchanged your vows and rings (to symbolise the joining together of your lives in marriage).
-The 'marriage' candle is lit by each of you taking a flame from each of the first two candles and lighting the third one together.
+I usually suggest that you each light a candle near the start of the ceremony to symbolise your separate lives before your marriage.
+Here's a short youtube clip of Alison and David lighting their individual candles at Airth Castle (video by Sharp Focus).
+It's just before they then go on to exchange their vows and wedding rings, so you can watch that too.
+Although the video clip stops when I pronounce them husband and wife, they went on to light a third candle after that, to symbolise the joining together of their lives in marriage.
+The 'marriage' or 'unity' candle is lit by each of you taking a flame from each of the first two candles and lighting the third one together.
 This makes a nice photograph as you can see in this picture of Margaret and Jay during their wedding at the historic Alloa Tower

 How do we choose readings and poetry?

 There is such a vast array of lovely wedding poetry out there that you may find yourselves spoiled for choice!
-Alternatively, you might find yourselves having to wade through huge quantities of unsuitable stuff (some religious, some cheesy, some just badly written) on the internet.
+Alternatively, you might find yourselves having to wade through huge numbers of unsuitable readings (some religious, some cheesy, some just badly written) on the internet.
 There are some very nice wedding poetry books on the market though and I particularly like, 'Handfast', which is a book of Scottish poetry for weddings (published by the Scottish Poetry Library in 2004) and 'Heartsongs' by Pinky Agnew (published by Rider, 2006).
-The Humanist Society also have a huge collection of lovely non-religious poetry and readings and when I meet with couples to discuss the wedding ceremony, I always give them a copy of the collection so that they can choose something themselves.
-I would usually include 2 or 3 readings in a ceremony, but it's fine to have more or less than that - the most important thing is to find poems you like and that express your thoughts and feelings about each other and about your wedding day.
+The Humanist Society also have a huge collection of lovely non-religious poetry and readings to help you to find something appropriate for you.
+The most important thing is to choose poems that you like and that express your thoughts and feelings about each other and about your wedding day.
+Many couples chose to have 1 or 2 readings in the ceremony, but you could have more and of course you don't have to have any at all if it's not your thing!

 Should we risk an outdoor wedding?